📋 Table of Contents

 The next step: frugal AI?

 Beyond the questions of safety and ethics, there is also an issue of sobriety.
 The most efficient AI models are extremely energy-intensive.
+According to Gartner, by 2025, the AI market is expected to reach $266.6 billion.
 Their training requires colossal amounts of data and computing power.
 We can ask ourselves whether this race for performance is sustainable.
 An alternative could be to develop more frugal, more efficient AIs that consume fewer resources.
 Much like we’re trying to do with electric cars: we’re trying to reduce their environmental impact, without sacrificing their performance.
 AI is a bit like a nuclear power plant: a tremendous source of energy, but potentially dangerous.
 We must learn to master it, use it wisely, and secure it as much as possible.
 Otherwise, we risk getting burned.